replit/replbox/README.md

 # Replbox

+***NOTE***: this package is deprecated.
+There will be more interesting interpreter support in Replit coming soon!

+---

 A set of interpreters that have been historically used to run things on the client.
 It is the successor of https://github.com/replit-archive/jsrepl.

 After a migration away from client-evaluated things, we turned this into a CLI package to do the migration in a backwards compatible fashion, in addition to supporting languages that only have a JS-based interpreter.